gajjuCoderBoi/capstone-project/README.md

 Schemes: http
 ```
-Documentation for the API can be found in the [swagger](./swagger) files and API Reference.
+Documentation for the API can be found in the [swagger](./swagger) files and [API Reference](#api-reference).
 There are a lot of tools available to automatically generate client from Swagger format.
 For more information about Swagger see official website - http://swagger.io/.

+## API Reference

 ## What's included